fernandoherran/master-thesis/README.md

-# Alzheimer detection using CNN
+# Alzheimer detection using a Convolutional Neural Network
 Data Science Thesis by Fernando Herrán Albelda